hello-rust/show/episode/9/README.md

 * rayon crate for easy parallelism: https://github.com/rayon-rs/rayon
 * partition method: https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.partition

+## Errata

+It might come to you as a surprise, but every once in a while even I make a mistake.
+This section covers all improvements made to the code since the epsiode went live.
+For an exhaustive list of all changes to the original code, [go here](https://github.com/hello-rust/show/commits/master/episode/9).
+Thanks to all contributors!

+* [killercup](https://github.com/killercup) added [an alternative approach](https://github.com/hello-rust/show/pull/45) that creates one hashmap per file and uses Rayon's reduce to unify them.

 ## Meta

 * Color scheme: JetJet Alternate for VSCode